NixOS/nix.dev/CONTRIBUTING.md

   What you may consider well-known may be entirely obscure and distracting to people from different backgrounds.

+- Use consistent spelling.

+  Different cultures spell certain words differently.
+  The choice of spelling is arbitrary, so we have chosen one that is the most widespread and culturally inclusive.
+  The development shell provides the `spellcheck` utility to check the spelling in all the content files.

 [plain language guidelines]: https://www.plainlanguage.gov/guidelines/

 ### Licensing and attribution